CodingCellist/learning_gem5/part1/simple_config.rst

 Now that we have a reference to the system we are going to simulate, let's set the clock on the system.
 We first have to create a clock domain.
 Then we can set the clock frequency on that domain.
-Setting parameters on a SimObject is exactly the same as setting members of an object in python, so we can simply set the clock to 1 GHz, for instance.
+Setting parameters on a SimObject is exactly the same as setting members of an object in Python, so we can simply set the clock to 1 GHz, for instance.
 Finally, we have to specify a voltage domain for this clock domain.
 Since we don't care about system power right now, we'll just use the default options for the voltage domain.